p1ng-request/docs/templates/LinkedIn/LinkedIn_Accept_all_invitations_and_send_first_message.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/ACoAABCNSioBW3YZHc2lBHVG0E_TXYWitQkmwog/)

-In this notebook, you will be able to automically accept all invitations from LinkedIn
+**Description:** This notebook helps you quickly and easily accept all LinkedIn invitations and send a personalized introductory message to each new connection.

 ## Input